Fernando Ortiz Fernández

-Fernando Ortiz Fernández (16 July 1881 – 10 April 1969) was a Cuban essayist, anthropologist, ethnomusicologist and scholar of Afro-Cuban culture.
+Fernando Ortiz Fernández (16 July 1881 – 10 April 1969) was a Cuban lawyer, essayist, anthropologist, ethnomusicologist and scholar of Afro-Cuban culture.
 Ortiz was a prolific polymath dedicated to exploring, recording, and understanding all aspects of indigenous Cuban culture.
-Ortiz coined the term "transculturation," the notion of converging cultures.
+Ortiz has been called the "third discoverer of Cuba", after Christopher Columbus and Alexander von Humboldt.
+A title first given to him by his secretary Rubén Martínez Villena and later echoed and published by Juan Marinello.
+Ortiz is widely recognized as a pioneering figure in postcolonial Latin American thought, as well as a foundational voice in African American anthropology.
+One of Ortiz's most influential contributions is his coining of the term "transculturation," which describes the complex process of cultural convergence and exchange.